 - Older structures often lack the necessary space for modern material flow

 Large columns and ceiling heights can often limit the goods and stock that will fit in a given space and can affect the flow of materials in, and orders going out.

 4. Is the location right?

-Purchasing a building in a remote area may cost less, but it can come at a cost.
+Buying a warehouse in a remote area may cost less, but it can come at a cost.

 You need to think about things like what is the predominate mode of transportation of your goods?
 Is it rail, road, air, or sea?